 The system board supports the chassis intrusion detection function.
-Connect the chassis intrusion sensor cable from the chassis to J8.
-Whenever a chassis component has been removed, the sensor sends signal to J8 alerting you of a chassis intrusion event.
+Connect the chassis intrusion sensor cable from the chassis to JI2.
+Whenever a chassis component has been removed, the sensor sends signal to JI2 alerting you of a chassis intrusion event.
+To disable this function, place a jumper cap over JI2.